 But what about any practical benefits?

-One particularly good reason is that they are tough and can be thrown around a bit, especially if made from burl wood: you don't need to worry about breaking your favourite china cup if your favourite cup is actually made from wood.
-Practically speaking a metal or plastic cup will be just as tough, and better in other ways, the only question is whether or not it is your favourite.
+One particularly good reason is that they are tough and can be thrown around a bit, especially if made from burl wood: you don't need to worry about breaking your favourite china cup if you take your kuksa into the forest instead.

 Handling is also an issue, you start out holding a cup that isn't scalding hot, as 5mm of wood is a fairly good insulator, and you can drink the last of your beverage while it's still hot enough.
 Another way to look at this is that because you can hold it with bare hands, your hands can start to warm up against the cup sooner!
 A hot drink can warm you from the outside as well as from inside.

 For the same reason, when you take a kuksa out from your frozen pack it isn't going to numb your hands with cold.
 In sub-zero temperatures touching metals should be avoided.

 Another boon is that with many woodcarvers, myself included, you have a choice of the shape and size of your kuksa.
 This is helpful for temperature control, important when brewing some teas, as you often want a smaller cup to drink successive brews from.

 As for the shape of the cup, this is a consideration if you expect to be able to place your cup on the forest floor and not worry too much about it tipping over, top-heavy.
 The kuksa I make all have a relatively low centre of gravity and exhibit a pot-bellied shape so as to settle into the forest floor rather than perch awkwardly atop it.
 But don't worry, the very bottom I carve absolutely flat so when you sit it in firmer ground again it will behave as expected.